 “There are more and more professions that have a legal element to them.
-There’s legal advisors in every business you can think of, a HR department in every business you can think of and loads more as well," says Amy.
+There’s legal advisors in every business you can think of, a HR department in every business you can think of and loads more as well."

-Central to this has been the rise of digital in our lives, bringing a whole host of new regulations and laws into society.
-It can also help the fight against crimes previously thought to be untouchable, as pioneering research by the Law department is currently finding out.
+The rise of digital technologies in our lives has brought about a whole host of new regulations and laws into society.
+It can help the fight against crimes previously thought to be untouchable, as pioneering research by the Law department is currently finding out.

 “Some members of staff are working on a joint project at the moment researching animal abuse and how that has become more known about because of social media,” Amy adds.
 “Now, you have Facebook and Twitter where people are posting videos and we’re looking at how we can try and use that as a tool to prosecute people, so digital is changing things.”

 Student Law Clinic

 However, there’s plenty of work going into the classroom too to ensure that you’ll receive a degree fit for purpose in the 21st Century.
 Central to this is the law school’s Student Law Clinic, which allows students to work with real clients on real cases, and gain the all-important experience to set them apart from the rest in a competitive jobs market.

 Amy says: “The Student Law Clinic allows students to work by themselves, interviewing clients and provide legal advice for clients and also represent the client, if necessary.
 The students benefit a lot from having that experience and obviously, it’s a really good thing to say that you’ve done if you’re going to go and apply for training contracts.

 “There’s a lot of other activities students can get involved in.
 I really enjoy it because it’s so crucial and it sets students apart from others.
 We’ve organised a mooting competition that will be decided by the Supreme Court and will be judged by Lord Clarke, one of the Supreme Court Justices, which is obviously a fantastic experience for students."